o3de/o3de.org/content/docs/welcome-guide/setup/setup-from-github/building-linux.md

 toc: true
 ---

-Now that you have a local copy of the O3DE source, you can build the engine, including key tools such as **Asset Processor**, **O3DE Editor**, and **Project Manager**.
+Once you have a local copy of the O3DE source, you can build the engine, including key tools such as **Asset Processor**, **O3DE Editor**, and **Project Manager**.
+If you have not yet cloned the source from GitHub, refer to [Setting up O3DE from GitHub](../setup-from-github).

+## Prerequisites

+The following instructions assume that you have:

+* Met all hardware and software requirements listed in [O3DE System Requirements](/docs/welcome-guide/requirements).
+* Configured the required Linux software as described in the [Linux software configuration](/docs/welcome-guide/requirements/#linux) section of the system requirements topic.

+## Build the engine

-Choose one of the following build types based on the primary focus of your development work, then follow the instructions in the corresponding tab:
+To prepare to build the engine and projects, choose one of the following build types based on the primary focus of your development work, then follow the instructions in the corresponding tab:

 1. **Source engine** - Choose this build type if you plan to make frequent changes to the engine source code.